-The aim of most women undergoing breast implant surgery is bigger breasts.
+The aim of most women undergoing a breast augmentation is bigger breasts.

-Whether you're new to EKI (welcome girl!) or you're a regular follower there's one thing that all women should realize about breast implant surgery...
+Whether you're new to Eden Knows Implants (welcome girl!) or you're a regular follower, there's one thing that all women should realize about breast implants...

 You don't go from Zero to Hero

 Getting breast implants is like a journey.
 You don't get from A to B (or should that be C or D [cup]!) in a flash!

 You get wheeled into surgery with your old breasts and yes, you wake up with your new breasts but they're not your 'final' breasts.

 Whip your post-surgical bandages off (but, don't do this!) and you'd find that your breasts may not be as 'instantly bigger' as you were hoping.